Attention-Deficit/Hyperactivity Disorder (ADHD)

 • Depression, sadness, or anxiety

 Most children have no side effects except perhaps a decreased appetite.
-All side effects disappear when the drug is stopped.
+All side effects disappear when the medication is stopped.
 However, when taken in large doses for a long time, stimulants can slow children’s growth, and this slowed growth can continue into adulthood, so doctors monitor weight and height.
-If children are growing slowly or have other significant side effects, doctors may advise drug holidays.
-A drug holiday is stopping the stimulant drug at times when children do not need to be as attentive and focused, for example on weekends or during the summer.
+If children are growing slowly or have other significant side effects, doctors may advise "drug holidays."
+A drug holiday is stopping the stimulant medication at times when children do not need to be as attentive and focused, for example on weekends or during vacations from school.
 However, some children have great difficulty functioning even outside of school and may not tolerate drug holidays.

-A number of other drugs can be used to treat inattentiveness and behavioral symptoms.
-These drugs include
+A number of other medications can be used to treat inattentiveness and behavioral symptoms.
+These medications include

 • Antidepressants